 Traditionally, when planning a wedding, the bride's parents assume the responsibility for most wedding expenses.
 This includes items like the wedding dress, wedding venue, decorations, wedding flowers, photography, DJ services, and catering.
 Similarly, if the bride has been married before, is older, or has lived with the groom, it's common for the couple to handle the wedding expenses themselves.
 In such cases, it's not unusual for family members to offer financial contributions to support the wedding.

 In wedding planning, the groom's family traditionally covers expenses like the bride's bouquet, corsages and boutonnieres for both families, and accommodations for the groomsmen and best man.
 They typically take charge of organizing and financing the rehearsal dinner.
 Occasionally, the groom's family may also contribute to the costs of alcohol and flowers.

-The Bride and Groom when Planning a Wedding
+The Responsibilities of the Bride and Groom

-The bride traditionally pays for the gifts for her bridesmaids and maid of honor, and the ring for the groom.
-The groom usually pays for the marriage license and fees to the officiant.
-He will also purchase the bouquet for the bride, and her rings.
-It is customary for the groom to present the bride with a gift when planning a wedding.
-He must also purchase gifts and boutonnieres for his groomsmen.
-Tradition also sticks the groom with the honeymoon bill.
-However, couples commonly split the cost of their honeymoon expenses.
+The bride traditionally manages expenses related to gifts for her bridesmaids and maid of honor, as well as the groom's ring.
+The groom is typically responsible for the marriage license and fees for the officiant.
+He also purchases the bride's bouquet and her rings.
+It's customary for the groom to present the bride with a gift during wedding planning.
+Additionally, he procures gifts and boutonnieres for his groomsmen.
+Traditionally, the groom is responsible for the honeymoon expenses, but many couples today share these costs.